Sheep-y/BattleTech_Turbine/README.md

 It can also happens when the game is running.
 Unlike Hollywood movie, though, engine repairs rarely work mid-flight.
 In the whole bypass development, it saved a running game once.
 That once is the *only* reason the explosive bolts are kept.

+Then an afterburner is added.
+It calculates the hash of data files in parallel, pushing harddisk and cpu to work much harder.
+If the Harmony injector is new enough, the `CSVReader` fuel pipe will be refitted with a streamlined model.

-After the engine upgrade, the original exhause pipe is replaced with a turbine nozzle that speeds up json processing.
+After the engine upgrades, the original exhause pipe is replaced with a turbine nozzle that speeds up json processing.
-Air filters and nozzle are outside the core engine, and are unaffected by kill switch.
+Air filters, afterburner, and nozzle are outside the core engine, and are unaffected by kill switch.

 Finally, the mod has a blackbox logger.
 It keeps a non-persistent log of installed parts and general performance of the turbine.
 But its real value is its sensors, installed in all parts, that allow it to log explosions.
-Records are kept in  Log_Turbine.txt.
+Records are kept in `Log_Turbine.txt`.

 # Credits

 * Thanks [Denedan](https://github.com/Denadan) for finding the two original [performance](https://github.com/saltyhotdog/BattletechIssueTracker/issues/14) [issues](https://github.com/saltyhotdog/BattletechIssueTracker/issues/17)
+* Thanks [Matthew Spencer](https://github.com/m22spencer) for doing very detailed and amazing profiling so that I know where to start hacking.
-* Thanks LadyAlekto and many brave RogueTech users on the BATTLETECHGAME discord for testing the mod despite its high tendency to explode the game.
+* Thanks LadyAlekto and many brave RogueTech users on the BATTLETECHGAME discord for testing the mod despite its high tendency to explode their games.
 * Thanks HBS the game developer for giving me a ComStar experience when working on this mod.
 Can't get any closer to maintaining Lostech.